 This decision will have been made by the buyer based on many factors which include:

-If you have any queries regarding the procurement exercise this should be raised with the procurement officer as early as possible.
+If you have any queries regarding the procurement exercise this should be raised with the buyer as early as possible.
 This will normally be done via the postbox facility in Public Contracts Scotland or in Public Contracts Scotland – Tender.
 More information can found in the Postbox Supplier User Guide for PCS and the PCS-Tender Supplier Response Guide.